 What Is Covered by Legal Expenses Insurance?

-The types of cases covered by your Legal Expenses Insurance largely depends upon the policy you have taken out with your insurance company.
+The types of cases covered by your Legal Expenses Insurance largely depends upon the policy you have taken out with your insurance company and the level of cover you have been provided with.
 In certain circumstances you may have limited cover, only covering legal representation for a very narrow set of circumstances or alternatively you may have cover which includes representation at an Inquest Hearing, the Crown Court, the Magistrates’ Court and / or Police Station.

 If you are unsure whether you have appropriate cover for your case, please contact us immediately and provide us with the relevant extract from your insurance policy and one of our lawyers will be able to provide assistance on whether you have relevant cover in place.

 We have represented clients via Legal Expenses Insurance for the following offences;

 - HSE Prosecutions